IABTechLab/uid2docs/api/v2/endpoints/post-token-refresh.md

   | decrypt_response.py DELPabG/hsJsZk4Xm9Xr10Wb8qoKarg4ochUdY9e+Ow=
 ```

+For details and Python script examples, see [Generating Encrypted Requests and Decrypting Responses](../encryption-decryption.md).

 ## Decrypted JSON Response Format

 A decrypted successful response returns new identity tokens issued for the user or indicates that the user has opted out.